ronalking182/Kingscode/posts/creating-a-java-project-in-vscode.md

 And that is it 💥 🎉💥, You have just succeed in creating a java project.

- Are you struggling with JAVA ? or you have no idea where to start learning JAVA?, check out my Java series where i talk more about java in-debt[link](https://www.kingscod.com/blog/introduction-to-java)
+ Are you struggling with JAVA ? or you have no idea where to start learning JAVA?, check out my Java series where i talk more about java in-debt [link](https://www.kingscod.com/blog/introduction-to-java)